 Add the mushrooms.
 Saute the mushrooms so they release water and begin to brown.

-Add the carrots through the garlic, and saute the veggies to soften slightly.
+Add the carrots through the garlic (this includes: carrots, squash, zucchini, onion, and garlic), and saute the veggies to soften slightly.

 Press the Cancel button, and add the can of tomatoes (undrained--you want the juices in the can).
 Make sure to scrape up any browned bits on the bottom of the pot, or it won’t come to pressure.